Skip to main content

 If you’re looking to sign up as a first-year apprentice in Australia, it can be hard to figure out how much money to expect from your employer.

-This is an up-to-date guide that’s been verified by a MIGAS payroll expert – we’ve been employing (and paying!) apprentices for 35 years, so we’ve got it down pat.
+This is an up-to-date guide that’s been verified by a MIGAS payroll expert – we’ve been employing (and paying!) apprentices for over 35 years, so we’ve got it down pat.

 If you want to find an apprenticeship with a top company, like Bengalla Mining Company, BHP, Jaybro, Johnson Controls, Origin Energy, RoadTek, Shell's QGC business, Siemens, Wood Australia, and more, MIGAS can help.